-The groundwater model uses pumping from 1910 through today for the transient model calibration and verification.
-The model was initially run for a predictive time period of 1,000 years, however, the GMWG decided that model results for greater than 200 years are highly speculative and not reasonable foreseeable.
-Thus, only results up to 200 years from the start of mine construction were included in the quantitative results presentation.
+The model was run for a predictive time period of 1,000 years, however, the GMWG decided that model results for greater than 200 years are highly speculative.
+Thus, only results up to

+200 years from the start of mine construction were included in the quantitative results presentation.
+Results for longer time frames were included for qualitative assessment.

-The model time frame is appropriate, if it can be used to answer the study objectives (Reilly and Harbaugh 2004).
+The model time frame is appropriate, if it can be used to answer the study objectives (Reilly and Harbaugh, 2004).
 The model time frame must be long enough to show duration of the effect (Issue 6A-3).

-BGC and the GWMG concur that the use of a steady state model for estimated pre-development conditions is an appropriate method for a qualitative calibration to pre-mining groundwater flow, because not enough data exists to allow for a quantitative calibration to pre-mining conditions.
-BGC and the GWMG also concur that the transient model using long-term mine dewatering rates and subsequent drops in groundwater heads can be used to calibrate the model to current conditions.
+The GWMG concurs that the use of a steady-state model for estimated pre-development conditions is an appropriate method for a qualitative calibration to pre-mining groundwater flow, because not enough data exist to allow for a quantitative calibration to pre-mining conditions.
+The GWMG also concurs that the transient model using long-term mine dewatering rates and subsequent drops in groundwater heads can be used to calibrate the model to current conditions.
 Transient calibration is satisfactory to establish valid model parameters.